markhillard/Snap/README.md

 ###Tablet Views###

 You can use the following classes (in addition to `g-n`) to prevent columns from stacking when your screen gets down to tablet (portrait) size.
+These will also work on nested columns.

 - 2 Equal Columns: `t-g-2`
 - 3 Equal Columns: `t-g-3`